Baumtomographie/academic-kickstart/content/en/talk/NDT1/Anchorage_Freiburg.md

 +++
-title = "Experimetal test of non-destructive methods to assess the anchorage of urban trees"
+title = "Experimental test of non-destructive methods to assess the anchorage of urban trees"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.